 A statement of accounts reconciliation is a document that summarizes the results of the reconciliation process.
 This statement typically includes a list of any discrepancies that were identified between the two sets of records.
 It also provides an explanation of how these discrepancies were resolved.
 This is an important tool for ensuring the accuracy of an organization’s financial records.
 It is often used by auditors and other stakeholders to verify the organization’s financial health.

 Bank reconciliation is the process of comparing an organization’s internal records of its bank account to the bank’s own records.
 This is to ensure that the two sets of records are in agreement and to identify and correct any discrepancies.
 For example, an organization might discover that a check it wrote has not yet been recorded by the bank, or that a deposit it made was credited to the wrong account.
 By reconciling its bank statement with its own records, the organization can ensure that its financial information is accurate and up-to-date.

 BHMJ provides the services of accounts reconciliation.
-At BHMJ, we make sure accounts are always reconciled on a periodical basis, either daily, weekly or monthly.
+Ensure that accounts are reconciled on a periodical basis, either daily, weekly or monthly.
 The following accounts always require reconciliation